When Rest Isn’t a Reward

 It comes from being.

-From resting — without guilt, without justification.
+From resting without guilt,

-We don’t have to prove our worth
+We don't have to prove our worth,

 by exhausting our bodies, our minds, our hearts.